 In October of 2014, we went on a trip to Denmark.
 There’s hot dog stands on every corner in Copenhagen.
 Danish hot dog stands are a cultural institution and have been around for 80-plus years.
 We joked around and said we were going to buy a hot dog cart and start selling “Danish Style” hot dogs in Phoenix.
 A few months later, we purchased our first hot dog cart and had absolutely no idea what we were doing!
 Now, we operate two hot dog carts and our first storefront.

 To you, food is...

-When you’re not cooking, where would we find you?
+When you’re not at DK Dogs, where would we find you?

 What food is your guilty pleasure?